neuronstar/about-git/README.md

 Q: **I am too lasy to type in `git add .`.**

-A: The magic potion is `git commit -a` which will do the staging and commit at the same time.
+A: The magic potion is `git commit -a` which will do the staging and commit at the same time, for the files you have already staged.

 Q: **What has been changed since last stage?**